 - UFGS 10 22 26.33 Folding Panel Partitions

 - UFC 3-450-01 Design: Noise and Vibration Control

 Applicable to a number of space types, some of which include sound control information applicable to that specific occupancy, including Atrium, Auditorium, Child Care, Clinic/Health Unit, Conference/Classroom, Courthouse: Courtrooms, Courthouse: Enhanced Office, Courthouse: Judicial Chamber, Firing Range, Hearing Room, Library, Physical Fitness (Exercise Room), Place of Worship, and Office

-Accessible—Plan for Flexibility: Be Proactive, Aesthetics—Engage the Integrated Design Process, Functional / Operational, Historic Preservation, Productive—Design for the Changing Workplace, Productive—Promote Health and Well-Being, Productive—Provide Comfortable Environments, Secure / Safe—Ensure Occupant Safety and Health, Sustainable—Enhance Indoor Environmental Quality (IEQ)
+Accessible—Beyond Accessibility to Universal Design, Aesthetics—Engage the Integrated Design Process, Functional / Operational, Historic Preservation, Productive—Design for the Changing Workplace, Productive—Promote Health and Well-Being, Productive—Provide Comfortable Environments, Secure / Safe—Ensure Occupant Safety and Health, Sustainable—Enhance Indoor Environmental Quality (IEQ)

 Design Guidance - Systems

 - Acoustics.com—A Professional Design Resource

 - Acoustical Society of America (ASA)